Dunnsk2204/FloowDriveAutomation/README.md

 mvn clean install will package a jar to run or tests can be run via eclipse.
 However you will need to configure the application.properties file to your own credentials for the desired capabilities

+There is a manual test script excel file included